-Katherine Robinson, with experience gleaned from Manhattan’s fashion industry and Hollywood’s entertainment industry (and, whoa! does she have some names to drop!) opened her Whirling Turban “Dream Workshop” where she could make the custom dresses and with full service that she formerly provided to Hollywood available, affordable to other vintage clothing enthusiasts like herself.
+Katherine Robinson, with experience gleaned from Manhattan’s fashion industry and Hollywood’s entertainment industry (and, whoa! does she have some names to drop!) opened the Whirling Turban “Dream Workshop” 16 years ago where she could make the custom dresses and with full service that she formerly provided to Hollywood to other vintage clothing enthusiasts like herself.

 Here’s Katherine’s Story